ai-cfia/finesse-frontend/README.md

-# Louis Finesse
+# Finesse Frontend

 ## Introduction

-Louis Finesse is a project designed to provide users with the ability to search for agency-related content and present search results.
+Finesse is a project designed to provide users with the ability to search for agency-related content and present search results.
 The application aims to streamline the process of finding information by offering a user-friendly interface and intuitive search functionality.

 ## Video Demonstration